RahulBoipai/mera-chatbot/README.md

 # MERA-CHAT
-All the necessary dependency are in Dockerfile

 ## setup
-run the below command in terminal with number sequence.
+All the necessary dependency are in Dockerfile run the below command in terminal in the number sequence.
 1. build docker image
     ```
     bash build_image.sh